Skip to main content

 1. Click Add group

-2. Create groups that correspond to your teams (e.g., bifrost-admin, bifrost-developer, ENG, AI)
+2. Create groups that correspond to your teams or roles (e.g., bifrost-staging-admins, bifrost-staging-viewers)

 Groups created in Okta